I haven’t posted in more than six months so here’s a smorgasbord of what’s been going on and a promise to get back to posting regularly.

 I’ve been on break from school for about two months.
 I’m working toward a master’s degree in digital and social media.
 I have one more hard semester, then over the summer I have a capstone class and I’ll finally be done.

 Cooper is fattening up (finally!).
-He came to us at 14 pounds and is about 22 pounds now.
+He came to me at 14 pounds and is about 22 pounds now.
 Every now and then, someone will say something on Instagram accusing me of underfeeding him.
 I get pretty offended.
 I know they are looking out for all pigs and that some people and breeders will purposely underfeed, inbreed and ween early to make pigs smaller.
 I do everything in my power to make sure I have happy, healthy pigs.
-Just ask Michael 😂 he thinks Paxton has taken the No. 1 spot in my life.

 So no, Cooper is not underfed.
 But I don’t know his history and he does show signs that he was “abused” early on in life, as in things were done to make him small.
 I in no way support this.
 There is no such thing as a teacup or micro pig.
 A mini pig is anything under 300 pounds!
 You never really know how big a pig will get and I knew that going into pig adoption in the first place.